Chip in your brain? UAE futurist expects 'science fiction to become reality' as soon as next year

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Khalfan Belhoul, CEO of Dubai Future Foundation, delivers the welcome address on the Dubai Future Forum 2024 opening day
+Khalfan Belhoul, CEO of Dubai Future Foundation, delivers the welcome address on the Dubai Future Forum 2024 opening day.
+KT Photo: Muhammad Sajjad

 However, he added that it raises profound questions as well.
 “Indeed, brain computer implants have been a controversial topic for a while.
 What does it mean to blur the line between human and machine?
 Does this redefine what it means to be human?” he asked.